This post may contain affiliate links. See my disclosure policy.

 Soft water: that which contains less dissolved minerals.
 Or, when treated, the only ion it may contain is sodium.
 Naturally falling rainwater is soft water, for example.

 How does water become hard?
-Water becomes harder as it makes its way through the ground and into our waterways.
-Along the way, this water picks up minerals like chalk, lime, calcium, and magnesium.
+Water becomes harder as it moves through the ground and into our waterways.
+Along the way, this water picks up minerals such as calcium, magnesium, and lime.

 Hard water is tough on appliances (dishwashers and washing machines, for example) and is hard to clean.
-Making it less effective and uses more energy due to the mineral buildup that is left behind.
+Making it less effective and using more energy due to the mineral buildup left behind.

 Hard water stained toilet